gtajesgenga/meteor-datgui/README.md

-# Dat.Gui - A Javascript controller library, repackaged for Meteor.
+# dat.gui - A Javascript controller library, repackaged for Meteor.

 This is a simple Meteor package for including dat.gui.js which is a lightweight controller library.